memiah/ansible-role-autossh/README.md

         dest_server: "127.0.0.1" # IP / hostname to use on the remote server, this will most likely be localhost 127.0.0.1.
         dest_port: "" # Port on the remote server to connect to.

-Add a set of connection properties per connection. user
+Add a set of SSH connection properties per connection.

     autossh_ssh_server_key_type: "ecdsa"